denelson98/dragon-slayer/README.md

 ## Main Features
-* Use mouse clicks (or keys 1, 2, and 3) to navigate and do battle
+* Use mouse clicks to navigate and do battle
 * After winning a battle, earn gold and XP
 * Monsters, except the dragon, may be fought multiple times
 * Weapons and health are purchased with gold in the store